Agents

 SOAT Action Permissions

 - Caller policy — the permissions of the user or API key that triggered the generation.
-This is the same policy evaluation used by every other REST endpoint.

 - Agent boundary policy — an optional